MateusMMontagnoli/MateusMMontagnoli/README.md

 # 👋 Hello!
 Welcome to my Github profile.

 My name is Mateus Marques Montagnoli!
-I'm a student at São Paulo State University, currently completing four years of study in computer science.
+I have a bachelor's degree in Computer Science at São Paulo State University.

 ## Like to work with